learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 sharp kitchen knife: if you pay attention when you use it, you're going to have a valuable ally on your side.
 Take your time and if you have a question, ask.

-## Identify Differences Between Command-Line Interface, Terminal Wmulator, and Shell
+## Identify Differences Between Command-Line Interface, Terminal Emulator, and Shell

 When you want to use the CLI, you launch a program called a "terminal" program.
 That's short for "terminal emulator."
 A long time ago, people only had keyboards